(index<- ) ./libstd/io/mod.rs

 985 /// Write a big-endian i32 (4 bytes).

-986 fn write_be_i32(&mut self, ni32) -> IoResult<()> {
+986 fn write_be_i32(&mut self, n: i32) -> IoResult<()> {

 987 extensions::u64_to_be_bytes(n as u64, 4u, |v| self.write(v))